-There are some circumstances in which the Council will decide it not appropriate to review the complaint further and in these circumstances, you will receive a response providing you reasons as to why this is the case.
+There are some circumstances in which the Council will decide it not appropriate to review the complaint further and in these circumstances you will receive a response providing you reasons as to why this is the case.
+Examples of where we would not escalate a complaint are contained in Section 5 complaints that cannot be considered under this policy.